 Tribe, friend squad, mom club, girl team, whatever you want to call it.
 I don’t have one.
 I don’t have one set of friends who are my go-tos for shopping trips, coffee dates or girls’ weekends.
 There isn’t a trio of girlfriends I text every day, or even see every month.
 And guess what?
 I’m good.

 I feel SO lucky to have the incredible friends I do.
 They are spread throughout my little world, from all areas of my life.
-My circle of friends is actually more like several circles intertwined like the Olympic rings … a circle from high school, a circle from college, one from my boys’ schools and activities, another from my previous jobs, and another circle of my family girlfriends (my mama, sisters, cousins, aunts, etc.).
+My circle of friends is actually more like several small circles intertwined like the Olympic rings … a circle from high school, a circle from college, one from my boys’ schools and activities, another from my previous jobs, and another circle of my family girlfriends (my mama, sisters, cousins, aunts, etc.).

 They all crossed my path at different times and places, but I know it was for good reason.

 I’m blessed to have a group of friends from “back home.”
 Our high school class was (I think, unusually) close and so many of us still keep in touch.
 When I hear people say they’d never go back to high school, I shake my head.
 I’d LOVE to hang out in Coach Taylor’s classroom or at McDonald’s after a football game again.
 We had so much FUN growing up alongside each other, and now we get to share in the joy (and craziness) of raising our kiddos and becoming who we wanted to be “when we grew up.”
-While I don’t see them nearly enough, there is a crazy love I feel for my Lake Gibson people.
+While I don’t see them nearly enough, there is a crazy love I feel for my Lake Gibson High School people.

-I graduated from the University of Florida in 1999 (yes, as my boys say “the 1900s!”) and my time there gave me some of the best memories and most beautiful friendships a girl could ask for.
+I graduated from the University of Florida in 1999 (yes, as my boys say “the 1900s!”) and my time there gave me some of the best memories and sweetest friendships a girl could ask for.
 I didn’t want to do the sorority thing at first, so I waited until my sophomore year to rush.
 You know when you just feel good around some people?
 You feel like they get you and it’s just comfortable?
 That was the vibe I felt from ZTA, and I knew I was in the right house.
 While most of these friendships are now through Facebook because we’re spread all over the country, we continue to support each other through our small businesses, Christmas cards, and texts and phone calls.
 After all these years, I still have a connection with these “sisters” from college.